CrazyWillBear/cogito-ai/README.md

 # Cogito AI

+## One-liner

-An agentic Q&A research assistant for philosophy that uses vector search and LLMs to gather, assess, and synthesize answers from primary philosophical sources.
+An Q&A-style AI agent for philosophy research that searches various sources to gather evidence and synthesize answers.

+## Summary

+Cogito AI is an AI research assistant designed to help users explore philosophical questions by searching authoritative sources like the Stanford Encyclopedia of Philosophy and a curated set of Project Gutenberg texts.
+It leverages LLMs to generate context-aware queries, retrieve relevant sources, and synthesize well-supported answers with full citations.

 ## Features

+- Search across the Stanford Encyclopedia of Philosophy
-- Semantic search across 166,480+ philosophy text embeddings from Project Gutenberg
+- Semantic search across 1000+ select Project Gutenberg philosophy sources
 - Conversation-aware query generation with author/source filtering
-- Parallel resource retrieval and summarization
+- Parallel resource retrieval and text-extraction
 - Iterative research with resource sufficiency assessment
 - Citation-backed responses with quoted evidence